tel: +48 22 499 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Furthermore, miniscule components of these magnets have the potential to hinder the diagnostic process when they are in the body.
+• Health risk associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
+It's also worth noting that small elements of these products are able to complicate diagnosis after entering the body.

 Exercise Caution with Neodymium Magnets